bartenbach/cluster_restart/README.md

 --expected-shred-version 35459 \
 ```

-(Remove the previous value of “--expected-shred-version“ if present).
+(Remove the previous value of “--expected-shred-version“ if present)

 Once the cluster restarts and normal operation resumes, remember to remove --wait-for-supermajority and --expected-bank-hash before the next update or restart.
 They are only required for the restart.
 You can also go back to your old known-validators at that point.